Bubblin-Superbooks/bookiza.cli/README.md

 Quick and beautiful books. *Everywhere*. `Responsive` by default.

-Bookiza is a book *baking tool*.
-It is a lightweight javascript (node 6+) framework that helps you compose book apps (SPAs).
+Bookiza is a book *baking tool* for the web.
+It's a lightweight serverside framework based on javascript (node 8+) that lets you create and compose book (SPAs) from your local.

 # Advantage
 Bookiza can cut your book writing & publishing time down by half.
 By HALF!, no less.
 Integrate some of the best design and development techniques of the world into your journey of book writing.